Chat with us, powered by LiveChat ;

 The Three Key Tests

 Achieving bona fide residency in Puerto Rico involves successfully meeting three critical tests.
 This bona fide residence test evaluates different aspects of an individual's ties and commitments to Puerto Rico, and satisfying these criteria is essential for accessing the island's full range of tax benefits.
+Understanding how to become a Puerto Rico resident through bona fide residency offers tax advantages.

 1. Presence Test